massalabs/massa-docs/web3-dev/smart-contracts/autonomous-smart-contract.rst

 Autonomous Smart Contract
 =========================

-Massa smart contracts have the unique feature of being able to autonomously define when they will be active, without external actors.
+Massa smart contracts have the unique feature of being able to :ref:`autonomously define when they will be active
+<general-asc>`, without external actors.
 By the end of this page, you will have a basic understanding of:

 - How to use the sendMessage(...)
 ABI in order to make your smart contracts autonomous
 - Provided autonomous smart contracts examples